Giacom/Survive-VR/README.txt

-By Alex, Alex and Tom
+By Alex, Alex and Tom!!